HarionPlayZ/PAYDAY2-Gamemode/README.md

 # PAYDAY2-Gamemode
 This is gamemode in garry's mod.
-You can find dev branch, this branch will have new updates.
+You can find main branch, this branch will have old version.